 Picture Import Wizard

-Use the Picture Import Wizard to import pictures of plants,
+The Picture Import Wizard can be used to import pictures of

-animals, and other objects.
-The wizard can also be used to import materials such
+plants, animals, and other objects.
+The wizard can also be used to import

 To get started, first take a picture of your object using a